 What causes aquaplaning?

-- Driving too fast: This is the most common cause of aquaplaning and the one that's easiest to avoid.
-Driving too fast, and not adjusting your speed to match the conditions around you, can cause aquaplaning either during or following a rain shower.
-Excess speed in wet conditions might mean asking your tyres to deal with water on the road surface faster than they're able to, leading to your car aquaplaning.
+- Driving too fast – this is the most common cause of aquaplaning and is the one that's easiest to avoid.
+Going too fast in wet conditions means asking your tyres to deal with more surface water than they're able to, leading to your car aquaplaning.

 How can you tell if your car is aquaplaning?